-Mayo Clinic Laboratories has developed a new serology test that can be used to identify the presence of an immune response to SARS-CoV-2, the virus that causes COVID-19.
+Mayo Clinic Laboratories offers a variety of serology tests to identify the presence of an antibody immune response to SARS-CoV-2, the virus that causes COVID-19.
 The following addresses some of the most frequently asked questions about this testing.

-Q: Does Mayo Clinic Laboratories currently offer a test to detect COVID-19 exposure?
+Q: Does Mayo Clinic Laboratories currently offer a test to detect COVID-19 infection?

-A: Yes, Mayo Clinic Laboratories’ test can be used to detect IgG antibodies against SARS-CoV-2, the causative agent of COVID-19.
+A: Yes, Mayo Clinic Laboratories’ testing can be used to detect IgG and total (IgM/IgG/IgA) antibodies against SARS-CoV-2.
 This testing is only advised to be performed on individuals at least 10 days after initial symptom onset or at least 10 days after initial known exposure.
-This is because IgG antibodies to SARS-CoV-2 develop approximately 8 to 11 days post-symptom onset (seroconversion) for the majority of patients.
-The presence of IgG antibodies indicates that the patient has been exposed to COVID-19.
+This is because antibodies to SARS-CoV-2 develop approximately 8 to 11 days post-symptom onset (seroconversion) for the majority of patients.
+The presence of SARS-CoV-2 antibodies indicates that the patient has been exposed to COVID-19.

 Q: What is antibody testing?

 A: Antibody testing, also known as serologic testing, is used to detect antibodies in a patient’s blood specimen (serum).
 Antibodies are produced by the immune system in response to an infection.
-The presence of antibodies indicates that an individual has been exposed to (infected with) that particular infectious agent.
+The presence of antibodies indicates that an individual has been infected with that particular infectious agent.
 These antibodies can be detected in some cases for years after the individual has recovered from the infection and will also be present if the patient was never even symptomatic.
 Serologic tests detect antibodies against infectious agents in serum and are a marker of an immune response to infection.